Our litters have 3 wonderful things going for them; size, temperament, and appearance.

 Several years ago, we adopted a rescue dog from a shelter.
 Sadly, it was discovered later that our new pet had an undisclosed mental disorder that caused situational agression.
 Keeping Lulu would have placed our children in danger.
 We have learned that an old adage also applies to pets - You usually get what you pay for.
 Our dames as well as the studs have wonderful, friendly temperaments.
 They are smart, easy to train, and don't have any agression issues.
 They have amazing personalities with good looks to match.

 People rave about how cute our dogs are.
-Willow and Roxy have great traits and produce healthy gorgeous puppies.
+Willow and Millie have great traits and produce healthy gorgeous puppies.

 And lastly, there is value in dealing with a reputable breeder who is fair, honest, and takes pride in raising top-quality pups.
 We love working with our puppies to be the best they can be before they go to your home.
 Our buyers recognize and appreciate this.
 We would be happy to provide references.
 Here are just a few of their unsolicited comments.